$3.99 Flat Rate Shipping* Click here for details

-Cheese powder in cheese recipes is most commonly used just for flavor value.
-Sometimes a cheese (especially one eaten fresh) will taste either bland or kind of barnyard-y (in the case of a goat milk cheese), and the addition of cheese powder can really make your cheese more interesting and, well, cheesy.
+Cheese powder in cheese recipes is most commonly used for flavor value.
+Sometimes a cheese (especially one eaten fresh) will taste either bland or pungent, especially in the case of a goat milk cheese, and the addition of cheese powder can really change the flavor.

-In houses with small children or other picky eaters, it may be a compromise to make your homemade cheese a bit more of a flavor-popping item by adding just a teaspoon of powder.
+In houses with small children or other picky eaters, it may be a compromise to make homemade cheese a bit more of a flavor-popping by adding cheese powder.
 Overall, using cheese powder is merely a flavor enhancement practice.
-You will have to determine for yourself whether you think finding a good quality powder, buying it, and learning to use it is worth it.
+Determine for yourself whether using a good quality powder is worth it.